buffgecko12/dcp/README.md

 # Duitama Colegio Project - Web App
-These instructions will allow you to configure your environment and deploy the web app.
+These instructions will help you to configure your environment and deploy the web app.

+*Note: These instructions were culled from notes I kept while configuring the various environments and have not been extensively tested*

 ### Configure Development Environment
 Install and configure the following applications, in order: